Learning Module 03A Exponential Functions

 - The value of an account at any time

-- The initial investment of an account can be found using the compound interest formula when the value of the account, annual interest rate, compounding periods, and life span of the account are known.
+can be calculated using the compound interest formula when the principal, annual interest rate, and compounding periods are known. - The initial investment of an account can be found using the compound interest formula when the value of the account, annual interest rate, compounding periods, and life span of the account are known.

 - The number